paszu/3DSRepo/Part-3-(arm9loaderhax).md

 2. Press Start to save and reboot
 18. Following this, booting to a black screen is normal (Luma3DS cannot boot a 2.1.0 NAND).

-##### Section IV - Copying RedNAND data to SysNAND
+##### Section IV - Restoring the System

 1. Open Hourglass9 from arm9loaderhax by holding Start on boot
 1. Go to "SysNAND Backup/Restore..."
 2. Select "SysNAND Restore"
-3. Confirm and restore from `emuNAND_original.bin`
+3. Confirm and restore from `NANDmin.bin`
 4. Your device should now be able to boot properly once more.
   + If you get a black screen, [follow this troubleshooting guide](https://github.com/AuroraWright/Luma3DS/wiki/FAQ-and-Troubleshooting#i-get-a-black-screen-on-boot-with-an-old-3ds-which-has-been-downgraded-from-the-gateway-menu-in-the-past)

-##### Section V - Removing RedNAND from your SD
+##### Section II - Injecting FBI

+1. Open Hourglass9 from arm9loaderhax by holding Start on boot
+11. Go to "SysNAND Backup/Restore", then select the "Health&Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
-2. Press Select on the main menu to eject your SD card
+12. Press Select to eject your SD card, then put it in your computer
-4. Delete `emuNAND_original.bin` and `emuNAND_original.bin.sha` from the root of your SD card
-3. **Backup every file on your SD card to a folder on your computer, all files will be deleted in the next step**
-(if you followed Part 3 of this guide, you can delete the SD card backup from that - this will replace it)
+13. Extract Universal Inject Generator, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
+14. Double click `go.bat` *(or  execute `go.sh` with Terminal on Linux, or double click `Mac_inject_launcher.app` on Mac)*
-0. Reinsert your SD card into your 3DS.
+15. Copy `FBI_inject_with_banner.app` to the `/files9/` folder on your SD card and reinsert your SD card into your 3DS
-2. Hold Y on boot to launch EmuNAND9
+16. Press B, then go to "SysNAND Backup/Restore", then select the "Health&Safety Inject" option
+17. Press down once to select `FBI_inject_with_banner.app`, then press A and confirm to inject
-4. Go to "SD Format Options", then "Format SD..."
+18. Go to the main menu, then press Start to reboot
-5. Select the "Format SD (No EmuNAND)" option
-6. Press Select on the main menu to eject your SD card
-9. Put your SD card in your computer, then copy all your files back into it

 ##### Section VI - Finalizing setup

-14. Reinsert your SD card into your 3DS
-15. Still from EmuNAND9, go to EmuNAND Manager Options and make a backup of SysNAND to `sysNAND.bin`
-14. Press Select on the main menu to eject your SD card, then put it in your computer
-17. Rename `sysNAND.bin` to `sysNAND-A9LHAX.bin` and `sysNAND.bin.sha` to `sysNAND-A9LHAX.bin.sha`
-18. Copy both to a safe location on your computer; this is a SysNAND backup containing arm9loaderhax **(Your backup should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**
-15. Delete `sysNAND-A9LHAX.bin` and `sysNAND-A9LHAX.bin.sha` from your SD card
-7. Reinsert your SD card into your 3DS then press Start to reboot
 6. Update your CFW SysNAND to the latest version using system settings (if it is not already)
 8. Open Health and Safety (which is now FBI)
 9. Select "SD"
+9. Select "cias"
 9. Navigate to `FBI.cia` and press A to install
 9. Navigate to `hblauncher_loader.cia` and press A to install
 9. Navigate to `lumaupdater.cia` and press A to install